damianuhx/timeclock/README.md

 The application features:

 * Log in and out with one simple click on the same computer.
-(The employees in the store do not have their own computer).
+(The employees in the store do not have their own computer and their long fingernails prevent them from doing complex tasks).
 * Different rules depending on the region.
 (Kantönligeist)
 * Different opening times and holidays in each region.
 * Different types of employment (paid by hour or month), different types of stores.